 Robyn Brigden, Principal, Health Advisory Lead

-Robyn has more than 20 years’ experience in high level operational and strategic positions within the health sector.
-This includes over 20 years with NSW Health.
-Since 2014 Robyn has consulted on complex health projects across New South Wales, Queensland and the ACT.
+Robyn has more than 20 years’ experience in high level operational and strategic positions within the health sector, including NSW Health.
+Since 2014 she has consulted on complex health projects across NSW, Qld and the ACT.
 This included hospital redevelopments for Goulburn, Bowral, Dubbo, Wagga Wagga, Mudgee and Tweed Valley Hospitals.
-She also advised on COVID-19 planning for Health Infrastructure (NSW), Accelerated Infrastructure Delivery for Queensland Health and the John Hunter Health and Innovation Project.
+Robyn also advised on COVID-19 planning for Health Infrastructure (NSW), Accelerated Infrastructure Delivery for Queensland Health and the John Hunter Health and Innovation Project.

-She has a deep understanding of health service delivery in complex settings, and insight into asset performance and functionality, and how these are key enablers for models of care and efficient sustainable health service delivery.
-This enables her to effectively translate health service needs into business cases, service and facility planning, schematic design, design development and project delivery.
+Robyn has a deep understanding of health service delivery, asset performance and functionality, and how these enable models of care and efficient sustainable health service delivery.

 Andrew Greig, Principal

 Andrew has more than 16 years’ experience in planning, delivery and business case development in the health sector.
-He has led the planning phase of multiple large and complex hospital projects including the Bundaberg, Toowoomba and Coomera Hospital projects, each of which exceed $1bn in value.
-Andrew’s experience includes the provision of project planning and delivery services to Queensland Health, NSW Health Infrastructure and Victorian Health Building Authority.
+He has led the planning phase of multiple large and complex hospital projects including the Bundaberg, Toowoomba and Coomera Hospital projects.
+Andrew has provided project planning and delivery services to Queensland Health, NSW Health Infrastructure and Victorian Health Building Authority.